 If you’ve been working for your employer for a long time, you may be entitled to long service leave.
 This means that you can take an extended amount of time off of work, whilst receiving your usual pay.
-The eligibility requirements for Long Service Leave however vary from State to State.
+The eligibility requirements for Long Service Leave, however, vary from State to State.
 Today we look at the concept of long service leave within each respective State and Territory.
 Although employment law is generally regulated at a Federal level under the Fair Work Act 2009 (Cth), long service leave is covered under state-based legislation.
-In this article, we’ll discuss what long service leave is and how it works in the State of Queensland.
+Furthermore, we’ll discuss what long service leave is and how it works in the State of Queensland.

 What is long service leave?

-Long service leave is a reward for those who work for a single employer for a long period of time, it makes sense that you should be rewarded with additional leave entitlements.
-This is called long service leave.
-Long service leave is separate from annual leave.
-This is because it only accrues after a number of years and tends to be longer than annual leave entitlements.
+Long service leave is a reward for those who work for a single employer for a long period of time.
+It’s a separate entity from annual leave because it only accrues after a number of years and tends to be longer than annual leave entitlements.
 Long service leave incentivises employees to remain in their role long-term

 You will receive your usual salary for long service leave.
 However, it is unremunerated if you choose not to take it.
-This means that you can only receive your leave entitlements by going ‘on leave’.
+Meaning that you can only receive your leave entitlements by going ‘on leave’.
 An exception is if you have outstanding long service leave entitlements and you’re terminated.
 In this case, your employer would have to pay you out for it.

 Long service leave in Queensland comes under the Industrial Relations Act 1999 (‘the Act’).
 The Act outlines that: